Patrons of Exeter College

 Remarkably, he was back in the kitchen part time within two weeks, and full-time after just four.
 With the support of then owners Paul and Kay Henderson and an unwavering belief in his own ability to overcome obstacles, he returned to the kitchens of Gidleigh Park more focused and determined than ever to pursue his dream of reaching the top of his profession.

-Michael's 21 year tenure at the helm of the Gidleigh Park kitchens came to the end in January 2016.
+Michael’s 21 year tenure at the helm of the Gidleigh Park kitchens came to the end in January 2016.
 Michael currently oversees Michael Caines restaurants in North Devon (The Coach House by Michael Caines at Kentisbury Grange); Palé Hall, north Wales; and Abu Dhabi (Pearls by Michael Caines).
 He is also a partner and ambassador for Williams Racing, overseeing the catering at Formula One races throughout the world.
-Lympstone Manor will be the realisation of Michael’s dream.
+Lympstone Manor is the realisation of Michael’s dream location for country house hospitality in the 21st century.